MiguelCastresana/clustering/README.md

 The method was implemented in the R package ANUBIX under the function anubix_clustering, see the repository [here](https://github.com/MiguelCastresana/anubix) for more info.

+Additionally it is also implemented in our Web-tool [PathBIX](https://pathbix.sbc.su.se/).

 ## Repository Contents

 This repository provides a script to run the following clustering methods: